Glad you came to visit our site!

 Couple of our kids have left the nest and the other are one foot out the door.

-and plans to head off to boot camp in May 2018.
+he heads off to boot camp in May 2018.

 Our dogs are our family and we are very committed to raising them.